joeymcintyre/COMPENG-2SH4/Lab 0/README.md

-# This is my COMPENG 2SH4 Lab 0 from my github classroom.
+# This is my COMPENG 2SH4 Lab 0 folder from my github classroom.